AjayKMehta/setup-machine/NeovimNotes.md

- Find word under cursor (backwards)               | `#` Find word under cursor (partial match)           | `g*` Find word under cursor (backwards partial match) | `g#`
+ Find word under cursor (backwards)               | `#` Find word under cursor (partial match)           | `g*` Find word under cursor (backwards partial match) | `g#` Repeat the last substitute, without its range and its flags | `&` Repeat the last substitute with the same flags, and replace its pattern with the last *search* pattern | `g&`

 #### Advanced usage